collective-soundworks/collective-soundworks.github.io/tutorials/state-manager.md

 ## Remote control and monitoring

-In this section we will implement a second type od client, we will call `controller`, dedicated to control and monitor the general state of the application.
+In this section we will implement a second type of client, we will call `controller`, dedicated to control and monitor the general state of the application.

 ### Scaffolding the _controller_ client